-- a.
-The purchase of United States Federal Government Agency securities will be limited to the senior, non-subordinated issues of the Federal Agricultural Mortgage Corporation (Farmer Mac), the Federal Farm Credit Banks (FFCBs), the Federal Home Loan Banks (FHLBs), Federal Home Loan Mortgage Corporation (FHLMC), and the Federal National Mortgage Association (FNMA).
-This limitation shall not apply to money market mutual funds described in Section 9.11. - b.
+- b.
 The purchase of Farmer Mac securities shall not exceed 10% of the total portfolio. - c.
 There is no maximum portfolio limit for the other US government agency issues, except noted in 9.2b and 9.2e. - d.
 Purchase in eligible Agency securities shall not exceed five years to maturity. - e.
 The purchase of subordinated debt of a United States Government Agency will be classified as Corporate Note as listed in this Policy, and as such subject to limitations of that security type.

-9.3 Supranational Organizations Issued Obligations
+9.3 Supranational Organizations Issued Obligations (Supranational)

-- Supranational organizations refer to International Bank for Reconstruction and Development (IBRD), International Finance Corporation (IFC) and Inter-American Development Bank (IADB). - b.
+- Supranational organizations refer to the International Bank for Reconstruction and Development (IBRD), International Finance Corporation (IFC) and Inter-American Development Bank (IADB). - b.
 The purchase is limited to United States dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by the supranational organizations listed in 9.3.a. - c.
 Securities shall be rated in a rating category of "AA" or its equivalent or better by Moody's, S&P, or Fitch.
 If rated by more than one organization, no rating may be lower than the category described in the preceding sentence. - d.
-No more than 20% of the portfolio shall be invested in supranational organizations' debt.

-e.
-Eligible securities shall not have a remaining term to maturity longer than five years.
+No more than 20% of the portfolio shall be invested in supranational organizations' debt. - e.
+Eligible Purchases in eligible Supranational securities shall not have a remaining termexceed five years to maturity longer than five years.